HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 | 23  | You create an exact duplicate of yourself.
 One grows older while the other grows younger.
 Both age at at the rate of 1 year per day.
 Your thoughts are joined, and if one dies so does the other.                                                        |
 | 24  | You have become Elemental.
 Create a **True Name** for yourself.
 Magical energies surround you at all times, and mundane attacks against you are impaired.
 If someone learns your **True Name**, they can control you.
 Other Elementals will come for you |

+# Bonds
+The relationships you have with all the other members of your party are called Bonds.
+Bonds are noted on your Character Sheet: "I am Calryn's Lover".

+Your Bonds become charged when you Fulfill them, exemplifying the relationship the Bond represents.
+Basic suggestions for this role-play are given in the descriptions of the example Bonds below.
+Though the GM can call for a Bond to be Charged by other examples of excellent role-playing, including but not limited to risking ones well being for their Bond.

+A charged bond can be spent to gain a d6 in the Bonds associated type; Grit, Magic, Brawn, or Brain.
+Alternatively you can spend a charged bond to heal 2 HP during a Feast.

+### Ally
+Your allies are party members that you are professional and amiable with.
+This is the default Bond.
+- Charge this bond when you make your Ally laugh both in and out of character.

+### Adversary
+If you have a significant problem with a party member you're probably their adversary.
+This isn't an excuse to be an ass to another player, but an opportunity for interesting and fair conflict.
+- Charge this Bond when you witness your adversary fail a Save.

+### Big/Little
+If one adventurer is bigger than the other and you use this to your advantage, this is the Bond for you.
+- You both charge this Bond when your big/little aids you in a Save with your weakest attribute.

+### Best Friend
+You wouldn't let your best friend go on an adventure without you.
+You're there for each other, thick or thin.
+- You both charge this Bond when you reveal a secret to your best friend.

+### Love
+Use this Bond to represent someone you are in romantic relationship with.
+If the relationship is one-sided, use the Unrequited Love Bond.
+- Charge this Bond when you do something gushy and romantic for your partner, whether it's writing an in-character love sonnet or risking your neck to pick a bunch of flowers for them.

+### Master/Henchman
+When you have a managerial vs. subservient relationship with another party member, this is your Bond.
+- Masters charge this Bond when they give their henchman an agreed-upon payment or compensation.
+- Henchmen charge this Bond when they use

+### Mentor/Mentee
+Whether a parent, parent-figure, or merely a leader, a mentor guides and shapes the life of a mentee.
+- Mentees charge this Bond when they ask the mentor for advice.
+- Mentors charge this Bond when a mentee follows their advice.

+### Rival
+You are in competition with your rival.
+You might want the same woman, the most kills, or something weirder.
+- Charge this Bond when you witness your rival succeed on a Save.

+### Sibling
+Your first adventures were together in youth.
+Now you're party members.
+- Charge this Bond when you provide aid to your sibling in a Save.

+### Unrequited Love
+He's just not that into you. use this Bond to represent how you feel about a would-be suitor or ex-lover.
+- Charge this Bond when you do something kind for your love and they rebuff you or turn you down.

+### Guard/Ward
+You have a party member that you look out for.
+It's important they survive.
+- Guards charge this Bond when their Ward makes it out of lethal danger without taking damage.
+- Wards charge this Bond when they get into lethal danger.

 # Exploring
 ---
 ## Watches